astonbitecode/j4rs/rust/README.md

 // Static invocation
 let _static_invocation_result = jvm.invoke_static(
-"java.lang.System",     // The Java class to invoke "currentTimeMillis",    // The static method of the Java class to invoke &Vec::new(),            // The `InvocationArg`s to use for the invocation - empty for this example )?;
+  "java.lang.System",     // The Java class to invoke "currentTimeMillis",    // The static method of the Java class to invoke InvocationArg::empty(), // The `InvocationArg`s to use for the invocation - empty for this example )?;

 // Access a field of a class